21 Things Every Homeowner Needs to Know

 Don’t Leave the Remote In Your Car

 A thief who breaks into your car can grab the remote for easy access to your garage.
-This isn't just a problem when your car is parked in the driveway; the registration card in your glove box gives a crook your address.
+This isn’t just a problem when your car is parked in the driveway; the registration card in your glove box gives a crook your address.
 So get rid of the remote on your visor and buy a keychain model.
 You can easily take it with you every time you leave the car.
-Home centers stock only a small selection of remotes, but you'll find many more online.
+Home centers stock only a small selection of remotes, but you’ll find many more online.
+Try one of these anti-theft car devices.

 Hearing Protection: What Should I Use?